 - Start the engine; - Turn the tensioner handle to engage the blade; - Press the E-STOP button located on the left side of the control box.
-Engine should be stopped.
-Re-starting the engine shouldn't be possible until the E-STOP button is released.
+The engine should be stopped.
+Restarting the engine should not be possible until the E-STOP button is released.